|

 dialog can be used to insert data in several document locations (a

-"one-to-many" operation), you cannot use "pull-down" or "drop list"
+"one-input-to-many-locations" operation), you cannot use "pull-down" or "drop list"

 menus to choose from among several names or other items ("many-to-one")